 “How do you?
 You know…,” Rachel asked, trying to be as discreet as possible with her question.

 “Procreate?”
-Hoshi asked.
+Triara asked.
 Rachel nodded her head.
 “Well, in those situations the government has allowed for polygamy to take place.
 There are times that as many as two or three women may be married to the same man.”

 “Holy shit!”
 Richard exclaimed.
 “I’d never be able to be with more than one woman.”
 Rachel smiled at him very briefly as everyone around them suppressed laughs.
-Hoshi caught that smile and had to repress a very Human giggle.
+Triara caught that smile and had to repress a very Human giggle.

 When the room quieted down, she continued.
-“Anyways… yeah,” Hoshi nodded her head, “since we have so few males in our race polygamy has to be legal.”
+“Anyways… yeah,” Triara nodded her head, “since we have so few males in our race polygamy has to be legal.”

 “What about your government and armed service?”
 Rachel asked.

-“As you might imagine,” Hoshi looked to Rachel, “a society in which there aren’t as many men as there are women would end up with more women in roles such as the armed services.
+“As you might imagine,” Triara looked to Rachel, “a society in which there aren’t as many men as there are women would end up with more women in roles such as the armed services.
 The Royal Space Fleet, for instance, consists of nearly all women.”

 “How are you,” Richard thought about a delicate way to ask the question.
 “How are the women of your people compared to that of your men?”

 “Zaltaen women, just like Human women, are just as intelligent as men are and as far as physically speaking,” She looked to Rachel.
 “No offense, but unlike in your people where women generally aren’t as physically capable as the men are without nanotech and genetic changes, women in my society are the more dominate gender.
 Our women tend to be just as physically strong as our men.
 It comes from a genetic issue which has caused us to have more women, so as we developed as a species our women had to be just as strong.
 I may not look like it, but I could bench press the equivalent of two Richard’s right here and now and not even break a sweat.
 Of course, part of that is from growing up under 1.6 Gs.”
-Hoshi looked to Richard.
+Triara looked to Richard.
 “How much do you weigh?”

 “About 90 to 95 kilograms.”